Norman C. Gaddis

-Norman Carl Gaddis (born September 23, 1923), is a retired United States Air Force officer, fighter pilot and former prisoner of war.
+Norman Carl Gaddis (September 30, 1923 – February 13, 2024) was a United States Air Force officer, fighter pilot and prisoner of war.
 At the time he was shot down over North Vietnam, Gaddis was the most senior United States Air Force officer (Colonel).

 Early life

-Norman was born September 30, 1923 on his grandparents' family farm in Dandridge, Tennessee.
+Norman was born September 30, 1923, on his grandparents' family farm in Dandridge, Tennessee.
 His early years were affected by the Great Depression including frequent moves by his parents, Bruce and Allie, to find work and suitable housing.
 His mother was hospitalized for tuberculosis in 1928 and in order for his father to continue to work, Gaddis; his 7-year-old brother Ralph; and 1-year-old sister; Opal, were placed in an orphanage until the sanatorium had an apartment for the family.

 Military service in Army Air Corps

 During his time at Knoxville High School Gaddis was very involved in Junior ROTC.
 Because of the Pearl Harbor bombing in December 1941 his older brother, Ralph was drafted in July 1942.
-On October 29, 1942 he volunteered for active military service and was sworn in at Camp Forrest, Tennessee.
+On October 29, 1942, he volunteered for active military service and was sworn in at Camp Forrest, Tennessee.
 He was issued uniforms and shoes and moved to his first duty station at Page Field Army Airfield in Fort Myers, Florida.
 While his first assignment included being a mechanic for the B-26 Marauder airplane, his duties also included the typical soldiering activities.
 His first flight was as a passenger in the B-26.
-His wing moved to Avon Park, Florida, before the end of the year.
+His wing moved to Avon Park AAF (present day Avon Park Air Force Range) in Avon Park, Florida, before the end of the year.

 In 1943 Gaddis was accepted into the aviation cadet program.
 After training at Biloxi, Mississippi; State Teachers College at Eau Claire, Wisconsin; and Ryan School for Aeronautics and Cal-Aero Flying Academy, both in California, Gaddis was sent to advance training in the T-6 Texan aircraft at Williams Army Airfield, Arizona.
-In November 1944 Gaddis graduated from pilot training and was commissioned as a 2nd Lieutenant in the Army Air Corps Reserves.
+In November 1944 Gaddis graduated from pilot training and was commissioned as a 2nd Lieutenant in the Army Air Corps Reserve.

 On January 10, 1945, Gaddis married Hazel Lee Ketner, his high school sweetheart, in the study of the First Baptist Church in Panama City, Florida.

 His first assignment was at Luke Army Airfield, Arizona, flying the P-40 Warhawk.
 In 1945 he was transferred to Dale Mabry Army Airfield, Florida, and then on to Bartow Army Airfield, Florida.
 He flew the P-40 and the P-51 Mustang.
 At the end of World War II he was released from active duty.